ARCT5520 Drawing Resilience

 - Students are able to (1) develop communication skills through drawings, illustrations, time line explorations, collages and diagrams; (2) develop analytical/critical skills related to contemporary issues; and (3) develop research-based design skills in a creative/experimental environment..

-- Typically this unit is assessed in the following ways: (1) drawings: analysis of exisiting situation and (2) drawings: proposal.
+- Indicative assessments in this unit are as follows: (1) drawings: analysis of exisiting situation and (2) drawings: proposal.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the drawings: proposal component.